-Of course, you need talented product managers to build a roadmap, and talented developers to build the product – but without a top-notch QA, the whole thing can be derailed.
+Of course, you need talented product managers to build a roadmap, and talented developers to build the product – but without a top-notch QA consultant, the whole thing can be derailed.

 So what do you need to look for when you’re hiring a QA?
 The real deal cares about the end user, isn’t afraid to fight their corner but knows when to let things go.
 They’re both technical and personable.

 To help you spot the best QA Engineers in your hiring process, here’s our top five list of some of the less obvious qualities that make a really great QA engineer.